1. Examples

 Submitting a cover letter has one big advantage over sending a resume alone: It allows you to speak directly to the hiring manager in your own words, showcasing your greatest strengths and broadcasting your eagerness to go to work for the company you’re targeting.

-I am looking for a role that will fit alongside my studies and sports schedule.
-While contemporaries of mine found part-time work in offices and call centers, I enjoy the physical nature of order picking.
-The need to pick the orders in a specific time brings out the inner-competitor within me and I like the fact that the compensation is based on the amount of effort that is expended.
+I can’t imagine another warehouse role being a better fit with my studies and sports schedule.
+While my peers have found part-time work in offices and call centers, I much prefer the physical and fast-paced aspects of order picking.
+Having to pick each order within a specific time brings out the inner competitor in me.
+I also like the fact that the compensation is based on the amount of effort expended.
 I am a football player, so physical exertion is my thing.

-I know that order picking and warehouse work requires a close coordination with a team.
-Individuals who selfishly only pick the easiest products detract from the overall team effort and I am always conscious of being fair to my colleagues.
-In actual fact, I always like to take on the heavier vegetables and other produce as this actually gives me a nice workout.
+I know that order picking and warehouse work requires closely coordinated teamwork.
+Individuals who selfishly only pick the easiest products detract from the overall team effort, and I am always conscious of being fair to my colleagues.
+In fact, I always like to take on the heavier produce items because it actually gives me a good workout.

-At my previous employer, I held the daily records for volume of orders picked in a number of product sectors and I was informed that my monthly compensation per hour worked was one of the highest in the company’s history.
-My order picking accuracy of 99.8% was well above the company requirements and I never sacrificed quality for speed.
+At my previous employer, I held the daily records for volume of orders picked in a number of product sectors.
+I was informed that my monthly compensation per hour worked was one of the highest in the company’s history.
+Although my 99.8% order picking accuracy was well above the company requirements, I never sacrificed quality for speed.
 I was proud of my 100% attendance record and racked up 200+ evening and night shifts.

 Copied!